Guide

 Farm activity around breeding

-Purchases, sales, health events, death records, and herd expenses matter because breeding decisions do not happen in isolation.
+Purchases, sales, health events, death records, weaning notes, and herd expenses matter because breeding decisions do not happen in isolation.

 Simple workflow